Floor hockey: Puck games (on foot)

 This section refers to floor hockey games using a closed disk often referred to as a "puck".

 Cosom hockey

 Another variation, cosom hockey, uses plastic sticks and pucks.

-Disk games (on foot)
+Ring games (on foot)

-This section refers to floor hockey games using an open disk which is in some cases referred to as a puck and sometimes has been referred to as a ring.
+This section refers to floor hockey games using an toroid which is in some cases referred to as a puck and sometimes has been referred to as a ring.